Holy Basil

 foodDetail.researchDisclaimer

 While in the same genus (Ocimum), Holy Basil (Tulsi) has a distinct clove-like, peppery taste due to high levels of eugenol.
-Culturally and clinically, it is used as a therapeutic adaptogen,
+Culturally and clinically, it is used as a therapeutic adaptogen, whereas sweet basil is primarily culinary.

 Yes, consuming 1 to 2 cups of Holy Basil tea daily is exceptionally safe, adaptogenic, and excellent for managing daily stress and support immunity.